allowance

 The censure of the which one must in your allowance overweigh a whole theater of others.

-3. That which is allowed; a share or portion allotted or granted; a sum granted as a reimbursement, a bounty, or as appropriate for any purpose; a stated quantity
+3. An amount, portion, or share that is allotted or granted; a sum granted as a reimbursement, a bounty, or as appropriate for any purpose

 her meagre allowance of food or drink